colak/csf-docs/Administrators/Installing Composer on WebFaction.md

-# Installing Composer on the WebFaction
+# Installing Composer on production server

-Different web hosts might have different requirements to consider, but for WebFaction, our host, installation was easy.
+Different web hosts might have different requirements to consider, but for [WebFaction](https://www.webfaction.com), our host, installation was easy.

 First, tunnel into the server via ssh.
 Then ensure you're in the $HOME location (i.e. account root: _home/username_).
 Then run the following six commands, one at a time: